cfjedimaster/raymondcamden2023/src/posts/2024/05/13/2024-05-13-links-for-you.md

 description: Let's pretend it's Sunday Links
 ---

 Yes, yes, I know it's not the weekend and that's when these posts are supposed to go out, but I was super busy being lazy and didn't even realize it had been two weeks since my last post.
 It happens.
-Today I'm (weather permitting) hopping on a plane to attend my first [Google I/O](https://io.google/2024/) and I can't to dig more into Gemini at the sessions there.
+Today I'm (weather permitting) hopping on a plane to attend my first [Google I/O](https://io.google/2024/) and I can't wait to dig more into Gemini at the sessions there.
 If you're attending, let me know and come say hi!

 ## Self-Closing Tags